YTasheva/EasyShip/README.md

 ### Key Features

-  1. [ ] **Microsoft AI Document Intelligence mmodel:**  Upload a document in order to extract the data and feed it to the shipping API.
+  1. [ ] **Microsoft AI Document Intelligence model:**  Upload a document to extract the data and feed it to the shipping API.
   2. [ ] **Azure Function:**  Secure user registration, login, and account management.
   3. [ ] **Pitney Bowes API:**  Secure user registration, login, and account management.